johanrosenkilde/johanrosenkilde/README.md

-I'm currently in a startup that's still in stealth.
+I'm a founding AI engineer at [XBOW](https://xbow.com).
+I'm one of the main architects of our "solver", the piece of software that sits around our LLM interactions, providing steering and carrying out the model's instructions.

 Until April 2024, I was a Research Engineer at [GitHub Next](https://next.github.com).
+I was the third engineer on what became GitHub Copilot.
+I also co-built the original Copilot CLI, and was involved in several other exciting projects (e.g. [SpecLang](https://githubnext.com/projects/speclang/ and [Copilot NES](https://githubnext.com/projects/copilot-next-edit-suggestions/)).

-I started at GitHub March 2021.
-Before that I was a academic researcher in algorithms for algebra for about 10 years, most of this time spent at the Technical University in Denmark ([Google Scholar profile](https://scholar.google.dk/citations?hl=en&user=d8AVunIAAAAJ)).
+Before joining GitHub in 2021, I was an academic researcher in algorithms for algebra for about 10 years, most of this time spent at the Technical University in Denmark ([Google Scholar profile](https://scholar.google.dk/citations?hl=en&user=d8AVunIAAAAJ)).

-- I live in 🇩🇰 ...

-the greater Copenhagen area of Denmark to be slightly more precise.
-It's a great place and I can take a short walk down to a beautiful nature reserve.

-I mix working remotely and going to the very nice Microsoft Lyngby office.

-- ⚡ Fun fact:

-I love paper crafting ✂️, and used to run a [small company producing artsy "julehjerter"](https://johansjulehjerter.dk) (woven Christmas hearts) which is a type of decoration everyone in Denmark hangs on the Christmas tree.